Nukesor/pueue/README.md

 ```
 ---
 client:
-  daemon_address: 127.0.0.1
   daemon_port: "6924"
+  secret: "your_secret"
 daemon:
   pueue_directory: /home/$USER/.local/share/pueue
   default_parallel_tasks: 1
-  address: 127.0.0.1
   port: "6924"
+  secret: "your_secret"
 ```
+**Client**:
+- `daemon_port` The port the client tries to connect to.
+- `secret` The secret, that's used for authentication

 **Daemon**:
 - `pueue_directory` The location Pueue uses for it's intermediate files and logs.
 - `default_parallel_tasks` Determines how many tasks should be processed concurrently.
-- `address` The address the daemon should listen to.
 - `port` The port the daemon should listen to.

-**Client**:
-- `daemon_address` The address the client tries to connect to.
-- `daemon_port` The port the client tries to connect to.
+- `secret` The secret, that's used for authentication

 ## Logs